lawrips/marimo/readme.md

 );
 ```

 In order to access these parameters within your mocha test, use process.env.
-The environment variable names will be a combination of the testname and envirnoment variable name (testname_envname).
-So the above example would be:
+The environment variables can now be accessed exactly as passed.
+For example to access the above environment variables, your tests just need to include:

 ```
-let appId = process.env['simple_appId'] || 'mydefaultid';
+let appId = process.env['appId'];
-let appName = process.env['simple_appName'] || 'mydefaultname';
+let appName = process.env['appName'];
 ```

 Note that this feature can be disabled entirely be passing a variable to the marimo constructor: